-The invoice financing industry, like many lenders, has responded to this demand by creating a number of specialised packages to meet such a need.
-Enterprises like Touch Financial have devoted themselves to creating offerings that complement your business needs, and this is great news for competitive and ambitious companies.
+The invoice financing industry, like many lenders, has responded to this demand by creating a number of specialized packages to meet such a need.
+Enterprises in this space have devoted themselves to creating offerings that complement your business needs, and this is great news for competitive and ambitious companies.

 So how could printing and publishing finance help you?

 In the world of business, maintaining a sufficient cash flow is a constant challenge.
 Clients rarely want to pay in advance, seeking instead payment terms that allow them to cough up one, two, or even three months down the line.
 This causes a serious issue for many companies.
 On the one hand, granting such terms means that you don’t have the money you need in your account when you need it; on the other, refusing such a request means that your clients might begin to look elsewhere.

 This is where invoice financing comes into play.
 Advancing the cash you need upfront, these specialized financiers lend you money against your outstanding invoices, meaning that you’re only ever relying on money that you already have ‘in the bank’ in order to grow.
 This means that you can cover your costs as and when they arise, leaving you room to pay your staff wages, spend money on fulfilling your contracts, and invest any surplus back into your business.